π§° Application-Specific Help

 π Stata

-Stata/SE 18 can be installed on SAFER Windows VMs, but it requires a valid license.
+Stata can be installed on PNR Windows VMs, but it requires a valid license.

 π§Ύ Step 1: Purchase a License